 We built a lot of ventilators, to put it mildly.

-But we have thousands uh being built.
+But we have thousands being built.

-Every state has had they have the ventilators.
+Every state has had, they have the ventilators.

 Unfortunately, the press doesn't cover it other than the fair press.

-And that's a that's under pressure we did that.
+And that's under pressure we did that.

 Nobody that needed a ventilator in this country didn't get one.

-I'm sure you love to see that.
+I'm sure you'd love to see that.

 How the media completely blew the Trump ventilator story, which unfortunately it did.

-Uh, here's another one that just came out.
+And here's another one that just came out.

 So if a thing like this should happen again, they've got them.

-Uh the uh stories on testing are all over the place that we're actually in good shape.
+The stories on testing are all over the place that we're actually in good shape.

-You're gonna see some interesting things.
+You're going to see some interesting things.

-I guess the hospital business general is getting pretty much closed out now, but we're we're creating a lot of uh space for people just in case, and in some cases they probably will be using them.
+I guess the hospital business generally is getting pretty much closed out now, but we're creating a lot of space for people just in case.

-But I thought the general he's been so impressive and done such a great job.
+But I thought the general, he's been so impressive and done such a great job.

-I thought on behalf of the uh services and on behalf of the federal government, he'd say a few words about what we're doing right now.
+I thought on behalf of the services and on behalf of the federal government, he'd say a few words about what we're doing right now.

 Thank you very much, General.